datan3-2020/assignment-4-sl744/assignment4.md

     ![](assignment4_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-There is no significant difference in the gender pay gap across different countries of origin.
-Men have a consistently higher median net monthly pay than women, highlighting the global epidemic of sexism in the working world.
+Based on this graph, it appears that pay tends to be consisent across various countries of origin, with the exception of those coming from Bangladesh and India who earn considerably less than those from other countries, and Ireland, which has people earning a lot more than even than those born in the UK.
+It should also be noted that the gender pay gap is consistent across all groups, meaning gender discrimination is not unique to one ethnic group.

 4. Heat map (20 points).

     ``` r
-    #ARGH
-     Data2 <- Data %>%
+    Data3 <- Data %>%
     group_by(h_gor_dv, placeBorn) %>%
     mutate(meanage = mean(h_age_dv))

-    Data2 %>%
+    Data3 %>%
     drop_na(h_gor_dv, placeBorn) %>%
     ggplot(aes(x = h_gor_dv, y = placeBorn, fill = meanage)) +
     geom_tile(stat = 'identity') +